The Gazette Prints its Final Book

 In a pivotal moment for the Gazette and the future of the Wainwright books, Andrew announced in November 1990 that he would retire early at 60, effective May 1992.
 This decision significantly altered the trajectory of the Wainwright publications.
 Had Andrew not chosen early retirement, the Gazette would likely have continued publishing these books until at least 1997.
 However, with his departure, no suitable successor took over his responsibilities.

-Recognising this gap, Andrew strategically decided to transfer the publishing rights of the Wainwright books to Michael Joseph in London.
-This company was also a part of the Pearson organisation, which owned Westminster Press.
+Recognising this gap, Andrew strategically decided to transfer the publishing rights of the Wainwright books to publisher Michael Joseph, which, along with Westminster Press, were both owned by Pearson plc.

 Notably, the original negatives were secure with David Rigg, providing a sense of continuity.
 Andrew handed over the duplicate negatives to Michael Joseph as a measure of prudence.
 Since the original negatives were not relocating to London, this arrangement ensured that the integrity and the legacy of the Wainwright publications were preserved in the best possible manner.